Drum Dampening: The Ultimate Guide

 Bass Drum Dampening

 Most of the above options are great for dampening a snare drum or toms, but many won’t work for bass drum dampening.
-Luckily there are some really useful methods out there for dampening a bass drum, helping you to reduce the ringing, or make your bass drum deeper and punchier.
+Luckily there are some really useful methods out there for dampening a bass drum, helping you to make your bass drum deeper and punchier, or stop the bass drum ringing out.
 Earlier in this article we covered some bass drum heads with the dampening built-in.
 Now we’ll take a look at the best add-on options for bass drum dampening.

 Stuffing Your Bass Drum